alexbfree/thesis/src/chapter-1.md

 sociotechnical Strategies for
 moving beyond interface design or user experience design, moving into

-- [Insight 1](#insight-1) - Life Information Makes Data Relatable.
+- [Principle 1](#principle-1) - Life Information Makes Data Relatable.
-- [Insight 2](#insight-2) - Data Needs to be United and Unified.
+- [Principle 2](#principle-2) - Data Needs to be United and Unified.
-- [Insight 3](#insight-3) - Data Must be Transformed into a Versatile Material.
+- [Principle 3](#principle-3) - Data Must be Transformed into a Versatile Material.
-- [Insight 4](#insight-4) - Ecosystem Information is an Antidote to Digital Life Complexity.
+- [Principle 4](#principle-4) - Ecosystem Information is an Antidote to Digital Life Complexity.
-- [Insight 5](#insight-5) - We Must Know Data's Provenance.
+- [Principle 5](#principle-5) - We Must Know Data's Provenance.
-- [Insight 6](#insight-6) - Data Holders use Four Levers of Infrastructural Power.
+- [Principle 6](#principle-6) - Data Holders use Four Levers of Infrastructural Power.
-- [Insight 7](#insight-7) - Human-centred Information Systems Must Serve Human Values, Relieve Pain and Deliver New Life Capabilities.
+- [Principle 7](#principle-7) - Human-centred Information Systems Must Serve Human Values, Relieve Pain and Deliver New Life Capabilities.
-- [Insight 8](#insight-8) - We Need to Teach Computers to Understand Human Information.
+- [Principle 8](#principle-8) - We Need to Teach Computers to Understand Human Information.
- [Insight 9](#insight-9) - Individual GDPR Requests can Compel Companies to Change Data Practices.
+ [Principle 9](#principle-9) - Individual GDPR Requests can Compel Companies to Change Data Practices.
-- [Insight 10](#insight-10) - Collectives can Compare and Unify their Data and Use it to Demand Change.
+- [Principle 10](#principle-10) - Collectives can Compare and Unify their Data and Use it to Demand Change.
-- [Insight 11](#insight-11) - Automating the Identification of Entities can enhance Machine Understanding and Unburden Life Interface Users.
+- [Principle 11](#principle-11) - Automating the Identification of Entities can enhance Machine Understanding and Unburden Life Interface Users.
-- [Insight 12](#insight-12) - The 'Seams' of Digital Services need to be identified, exploited and protected.
+- [Principle 12](#principle-12) - The 'Seams' of Digital Services need to be identified, exploited and protected.
-- [Insight 13](#insight-13) - It is Possible (and Necessary) to Demonstrate Business Benefits of Transparency and Human-centricity.
+- [Principle 13](#principle-13) - It is Possible (and Necessary) to Demonstrate Business Benefits of Transparency and Human-centricity.

 ### A Detailed and Actionable Research Agenda and Strategies for Empowerment and Systemic Change{#1.2.5}